mvolkmann/blog/input/filters.md

 `safe`, `selectattr`, `slice`, `sort`, `string`, `sum`, `title`, `trim`, `truncate`, `upper`, `urlencode`, `urlize`, and `wordcount`.

+The Nunjucks `sort` filter requires three arguments.
+The first is boolean indicating whether the sort should be in reverse order.
+The second is a boolean indicating whether the comparisons should be case-sensitive.
+The third is the property on which to sort.
-Note that the Nunjucks `sort` filter can only sort on top-level properties.
+It can only sort on top-level properties.
 See <https://github.com/11ty/eleventy/issues/911>.

 You can implemented custom filters in the 11ty configuration file,